bhague1281/bhague1281.github.io/index.md

 # About

 I'm a software engineer and former web development instructor in Seattle WA.
-I currently work for [Concur Technologies](https://www.concur.com/){:target="_blank"} in Bellevue, WA.
+I work for [Concur Technologies](https://www.concur.com/){:target="_blank"} in Bellevue, WA.

 ### Current Projects